sandypockets/heartbeat/README.md

 # Usage
 ## API
 The heartbeat server (running on port `8080`) provides the following endpoints.
+The frontend uses the Next.js API routes (running on port `3000`) in the same structure to consume the server's API.

 * [GET `/api/cpu`](#get-apicpu)
 * [GET `/api/memory`](#get-apimemory)